lsst-dm/dmtn-202/index.rst

 Some LSB science can be achieved with the standard LSST data products; however, sky oversubtraction will still occur around bright sources, destroying some LSB flux in the process.
 To fully exploit the potential of LSST to discover LSB objects, alternative approaches for robust sky estimation that mitigate sky oversubtraction will need to be evaluated.
 Evaluating the efficacy of different approaches will require bulk reprocessing of PVIs, and eventually possibly running an alternative sky background estimation and subtraction algorithm on a subset of the LSST images.
+This is a task that would be done in the user community, with the option to feed proven rersults back into the standard pipelines for future releases.

 Weak lensing and large-scale structure measurements are another example where optimizing sky subtraction is important.